Queensland can’t afford to lose more nurses and midwives.

 What’s going on?

 We’re facing critical workforce shortages.
-Queensland’s nurses and midwives are burning out and walking away.
+Queensland’s nurses and midwives are holding our health system together through sheer heart, skill, and determination.
+But we’re at breaking point.

 The Queensland LNP promised to maintain nation-leading wages and conditions.

-Instead, their latest pay offer would leave 67% of Queensland’s nurses and midwives worse off than their Victorian colleagues.
+Instead, their latest pay offer would leave 67% of Queensland’s nurses and midwives worse off than their Victorian colleagues – and hundreds facing actual pay cuts.

 Right now in Queensland, over 300 nursing and midwifery shifts go unfilled every single day.